ZwodahS/ZwodahS/devlog/croprotation/production-engine-builder.md

 In my opinion, this is one of the important things to figure out early on.
 This is also one of the reasons why changing CR to a 4 week game requires a big overhaul instead of just adding a Turbo mode.
-Turbo mode might be one of the worst things I added to the game(I know right ?) and is still in the game right now.
+Turbo mode might be one of the worst things I added to the game and is still in the game right now.

 Related to this, this is why adding endless mode is also a bad idea.
 Adding endless mode makes balancing hard because players might want the endless mode to be balanced when it is rarely balanced around it.